ogdenpm/versionTools/README.md

 The version.cmd variant is for use in windows and the perl variant version.pl is for either windows or unix/linux.

+**Warning**, if you use the #! syntax to start perl in unix/linux, please make sure the file is saved in unix format, otherwise you will get an error

 **Usage:** version [-h] | [-q] [-f] \[-a appid\] [*CACHE_PATH* *OUT_FILE*]

 | Where      |                                                              |